My Alternative & Non-Toy Gift Guide is for parents who don’t want to add more toys at home!!! (Are you with me? )

 Activity or craft subscription boxes will give your child a year of activities and hours of fun.
 Every month your child will rush to the mailbox to receive their box.
 They will discover and have fun with unique craft projects that follow a fun monthly theme.
 They will also receive a STEM (Science, Technology, Engineering, Math) activity/idea for a hands-on building that is fun and sometimes hilarious!

 MyFunvelope is a Canadian craft subscription box and it costs $19 a month.
-You can also purchase a one time box for a family member.
+You can also purchase a one-time box for a family member.

 2. Yearly subscription for a kids magazine

-Yearly subscription for a kids magazine can get your kids hours of activities, educational and learning opportunities.
+A yearly subscription for a kids magazine can get your kids hours of activities, educational and learning opportunities.
 Owl Kids has a few magazines for kids of all ages.
 Kids love to get an envelope mailed to them.
 You will find activities you can do together and encourage your kid to read and write.

 3. Yearly Pass to a Local Attraction